Explore health content from A to Z.

 Worsening of chronic conditions such as heart failure, chronic lung disease, asthma, or diabetes

 Severe dehydration (loss of fluids)

 A flu vaccination protects you from influenza (but not other colds or infections).
 Get a vaccination each fall, before flu season starts.
 This can be done at a clinic, doctor’s office, drugstore, senior center, or through your workplace.
-The vaccine comes in the form of a shot or nasal spray.
-Your healthcare provider can tell you which form is right for you.

 No one likes getting sick.
 To protect yourself and others from cold and flu germs: